 Apart from blending into your single wall kitchen area, they also make less noise — a critical aspect of an open kitchen area.
 Sure, these appliances drive up your kitchen remodeling budget but it’s a smart long-term investment.

 Add an Island to Your Single Wall Kitchen

 In most cases, the single wall kitchen is built into the living room which typical has ample space for an island.

 An island is a great and smart addition to a small kitchen if you consider the extra counter space you need to optimize your workflow.
-Plus, an island is the perfect place for family to huddle around and share a their life.
-On the top of it, it actually makes a small kitchen area feel larger.
+Plus, an island is a perfect place for the family to huddle around and share their life.
+On top of it, it actually makes a small kitchen area feel larger.
 However, if your kitchen is too small for an island, you could add a dining table that doubles up as an island.